 How to Use

 There are plenty of companies looking to capitalize on Delta-10 products for the cannabis market.
 Due to the nature of its scarce availability, Delta-10 is not yet readily available to a wide audience.
 That said if you come across Delta-10 products be sure to look for a Certificate of Analysis (COA) to ensure that the product has been thoroughly tested for purity.
+Common ways to find Delta-10 products are

 A COA should contain levels of cannabinoids by percentage.
 As interest grows and science catches up with demand, Delta-10 products will likely be available in vape pens, edibles, beverages, tinctures, and other formats.